AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/cohort-journey-dashboard-documentation.md

 >
 >Across all Discover dashboards, only one person object, either Lead or Contact, can be reported.
 This is set in [!UICONTROL Settings] > [!UICONTROL Reporting] > [!UICONTROL Attribution Settings] > [!UICONTROL Default Dashboard Object].

-This dashboard supports the following filters:
+The dashboards support the following filters:

 * Cohort Stage: select the starting cohort stage.
 Records in all following stages are evolved from the records in the cohort stage.
 * Cohort Date Range: select the time frame for the selected cohort stage.
 Together with Cohort Stage, it defines the starting data set.